DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 The search query on the trace side panel supports the following options:

 **Free text search:**
-Free-form text search allows filtering by service, resource or operation name.
+Free-form text search allows filtering by service, resource, or operation name.
 It highlights the spans containing the specified text within these categories.
 Example: `web`

 **Key-value search:**